chaudharykiran/devlog/docs/WRITING.md

 - Avoid overly technical jargon unless necessary.
 - Include relevant **tags** so readers can discover your post easily.
 - Add **images** where appropriate (include image files in `/public/images/`).
-- Keep posts focused and within a reasonable length (~500–2000 words).
 - Ensure all links are working and properly formatted.

 ---